 With a population of some 200,000, Beersheva has often been overlooked in spite of its size.
-But in recent years a young and ambitious mayor, Ruvik Danilovich, has pushed to raise the profile of Israel’s fourth-largest city by introducing or renewing public spaces, museums, and attractions and encouraging investment in infrastructure and the arts.
-Beersheva houses a major university, named after David Ben-Gurion, an Israel Aircrafts Industries complex, a high-tech center, a sparkling performance hall, and a regional hospital serving Bedouin shepherds, kibbutzniks, and other desert dwellers.
+But in recent years Israel’s fourth-largest city has managed to raise its profile by introducing or renewing public spaces, museums, and attractions and encouraging investment in infrastructure and the arts.
+Beersheva houses a major university, named after David Ben-Gurion, a sparkling performance hall, and a regional hospital serving Bedouin shepherds, kibbutzniks, and other desert dwellers.

 The Old City, anchored by Smilansky Street and dotted with handsome stone structures and the lion’s share of Beersheva’s better restaurants, continues to evolve.
 Many structures are boarded up, awaiting purchase and renovation by enterprising entrepreneurs.
 The famed Bedouin market, once a source of some of Israel's best ethnic handicrafts, has been hit hard by modern times (especially the competition of cheap imports from the Far East), and isn't what it used to be.
 But it now has a permanent location, and you might still find something authentic.
 Most intriguing are the Bedouin themselves, sitting cross-legged with their goods spread out on the ground.

 Tel Beersheva, just outside the city, is the site of biblical Beersheva and could easily be the site of Abraham's well.
 An expression from the book of Judges, "from Dan to Beersheva," once indicated the northern and southern boundaries of the land of Israel.
 UNESCO declared it a World Heritage Site in July 2005.